aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/GradualHP.md

 # GradualHP
-A condition that increases the actor's `hp` by 2 (clamped from 0 to `maxhp`) every actor turn while active.
+A condition that increases the actor's `hp` by 2 (clamped from 0 to `maxhp`) every main turn while active.

 ## [SetCondition](../Conditions%20methods/SetCondition.md)
 When amending the condition, the turn amount is always increased by the existing one (meaning it stacks).